The 3 Steps You're Missing When Planning Anything—Including Sermon Prep

 Total prep time: 815 minutes, or 14 hours, 18 minutes.

-And though the food was as good as hoped and recipes were requested all around, you gotta wonder whether the four hours lost off the end of your life because of the stress from everything taking longer than you thought was worth ever holding another dinner party!
+And though the evening was as lovely as you’d hoped, you wonder whether the the stress from everything taking longer than you expected makes it worth ever holding another dinner party!

-I just outlined the tasks that weren’t included in the estimate, the energy needed, and a few things you can count on going sideways.
+I included the tasks that weren’t included in the original estimate, the energy needed, and that you can count on a few things going sideways because they always do!

-When we envision ourselves undertaking tasks under the “worst”—or, Ahem!—realistic circumstances, we’re far more likely to get closer to reality.
+When we envision ourselves undertaking tasks under realistic circumstances, we’re far more likely to get closer to—yup, that’s right—reality.

 Sermon prep is no different.

-Consider these three strategies to bring your idealistic expectations in line with the realities of life.
+Consider these three strategies to bring your idealistic expectations in line with real life.

 1. Use your five senses to envision every detail of what’s required